 Customers can feel frustrated waiting for a response whenever they deal with a support agent, whether it’s a chatbot or a human.
 They want a fast response to their question or get to the next stage of a process immediately.
 Make it an objective to resolve and respond to customers’ problems quickly.
 Go the extra mile in providing them with customer service.
 Improve your support response by using live chat, video calls and/or cobrowsing.
 These boost customer engagement and develop rapport.

 Inconsistency is one of the common customer pain points you should be aware of.
 A customer expects the same level of knowledge and support whether they have a face-to-face conversation with an agent or when they’re talking to them online.
 Distrust forms when a customer gets different answers and responses when they send an email, start a chat, or go to the physical store.
 As a small business owner, you should establish company policies regarding different processes, refunds, and responses to customers.
 Articulate your business’ customer experience policy and make sure your employees know it.
 Implement and follow through with a consistent omnichannel customer experience.

 Customer Support Lacks Experience

 In some cases, your staff lacks the knowledge and experience to handle customers with different needs and questions.
 Train your team, establish policies and guidelines, and regular coaching improves customer support.
 Invest in your employees because doing so has a positive effect on how they engage and interact with customers.

 Knowing these common customer pain points allow you to improve your service and develop a better business relationship with customers.
 We at Robookkeeper can help you with your accounting books.
 We can update them for you while you train your staff to improve their customer service skills.
-We have a team of experienced freelance bookkeepers.
-We offer affordable accounting services for small business owners.
+We have a team of experienced virtual bookkeepers.
+We offer first-rate accounting services for small business owners.